NoelJ2077/MyCoinTracker/README.md

 A simple Crypto Coin tracker with the Kraken V2 API
 No warranty, but you can open a issue if you find bugs!

-# Project Structure from Root
+# Project Structure from Root dir.
 MyCoinTracker/
     __pychache__
     /static